oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

   -  `cd ../helidon-labs-stockmanager/`
 - Run maven : `mvn package`

-This operation will create two docker images.
+This operation will create two docker images, stored locally.
 The mvn package triggers jib to run which will build the docker image based on the properties in the jib section of the pom.xml file.

 The jib tool has many advantages over creating a docker image by hand, because it uses the pom.xml file to know what dependencies to copy over, so any changes to the dependencies will automatically be handled when jib is run.